 As a Learning and Development Coach, I aim to create a supportive and empowering environment where the apprentices are given what they need to become successful.
-There will be great times but during the harder times, I will be there to provide advice and guidance, so they know there is a community of people who want them to achieve and are behind them.
+There will be great times but during the harder times, I will be there to provide advice and guidance, so they know there is a community of people behind them who want them to achieve.

 My fundamental driving force continues to be – ‘our apprentices are with us for a comparatively short time during their careers but if I have the ability to give them the right footing for their next step after the programme is done, then it will be on solid ground.’

-Through out my career, I have trained people of all background and abilities on bespoke and specialist software, systems and solutions (SurPol); designing training programmes that give the necessary skills and knowledge to get the job done (RAF).
+Throughout my career, I have trained people from a diverse background and abilities range on bespoke and specialist software, systems and solutions; designing training programmes that give the necessary skills and knowledge to get the job done.

-I have studied towards and achieved qualifications from Microsoft, ITIL and CompTIA in specialist IT areas (Server, Security, Cloud, Networking, Software), it order to be able to relate these to apprentices training towards their own goals.
+I have studied towards and achieved qualifications from Microsoft, ITIL, BCS and CompTIA in specialist IT areas (Server, Security, Cloud, Networking, Software), so I could embed best practices and techniques into apprentice training, developing them towards their goals.

 How do you approach your role on a day-to-day basis?
 What skills are required?

-I am in a very fortuitous position to both love what I do for a job and the place where I work.
-For the last 10 years of working at PETA Ltd, never have I woken up and felt that I do not want to go to work.
+I am in a very fortuitous position to love what I do for a job and the place where I work.
+For the last 11 years of working at PETA Ltd, never have I woken up and felt that I do not want to go to work.
 Every day is a happy day, regardless of if it is Monday or not, or if there are going to be challenges.
-This has been as a result of the trust and faith put in me by PETA to do the job, knowing that I would give it everything I had.
+This has been because of the trust and faith put in me by PETA (starting with Dawn Halfacre) to do the job, knowing that I would give it everything I had.

 The list of skills for my various roles are constantly being either refined or grown.
-The ability to adapt to different situations related to the operations of the business or the personal needs of staff or apprentices is vital.
-Pastoral care is essential for the apprentices (and sometimes their employers) during the apprenticeship journey, including training, mentorship in the workplace and being their point of contact at any point.
+The ability to adapt to different situations related to the operations of the business, the personal needs of staff or apprentices is vital.
+Pastoral care is essential for the apprentices (and sometimes their employers) during the apprenticeship journey, including training, mentorship in the workplace and being their trusted point of contact.

 What are you passionate about outside of work?